Mysteriza/linkook/README.md

 ## Comparison with Sherlock

-[Sherlock](https://github.com/sherlock-project/sherlock) is a tool that finds social media accounts based on a specific username, and this project (Linkook) was partly inspired by it.
-However, Sherlock only checks each platform for that same username.
-If the same person uses different usernames on different platforms, Sherlock cannot thoroughly locate them.
-It may also detect accounts belonging to multiple unrelated individuals if they happen to share the searched username.
+[Sherlock](https://github.com/sherlock-project/sherlock) is a great tool that finds social media accounts based on usernames, and this project (Linkook) was partly inspired by it.But Sherlock has some limitations.

-In contrast, Linkook can go one step further: from each discovered social account, it can continue searching other **linked** accounts even if they use different usernames and perform these lookups recursively to build a more comprehensive view of the user.
+- Only searches for the same username on each platform.
+- May miss accounts if a user uses different usernames across platforms.
+- Can mistakenly include accounts from unrelated users if they share the searched username.

+In contrast, **Linkook** can go one step further:

+- **Recursively searches** for **linked** accounts from each discovered social account—even if different usernames are used.
+- Provides a more comprehensive view of the user’s online presence like email infos.
-Additionally, Linkook supports exporting this data into Neo4j for **visualization**, making it easier to see associations between usernames, accounts, and emails.
-By examining these connections, you can better identify a user’s genuine social media presence and filter out unconnected accounts.
+- Supports exporting scan results into a Neo4j-friendly JSON format for **visualization**, making it easier to analyze associations between usernames, accounts, and emails to filter out unconnected accounts.

 ## Contributing

-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) document for more details.
+For details on how `Linkook` works and how to contribute, please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Support